 Oregon Contraceptive Care (CCare): In order to utilize CCare, the student must:

-- Be eligible to use the University Health Center by being enrolled as a student or by paying the mandatory fee if eligible; and
+- Be eligible to use University Health Services by being enrolled as a student or by paying the mandatory fee if eligible; and

-- Qualify for CCare by filing an application with UHC’s CCare coordinator, located on the first floor of the health center.
+- Qualify for CCare by filing an application with University Health Service's CCare coordinator, located on the first floor of the building.

 Private insurance will first be billed and any balance remaining will be billed to CCare.
 Services not covered by either private insurance or CCare will be billed to the student’s account and the student is responsible to pay these charges.
 Student should consult with the CCare coordinator to learn what is covered and what is not.

-Workers compensation: After treatment, with the proper paperwork and releases, the UHC will submit the claim.
+Workers Compensation: After treatment, with the proper paperwork and releases, University Health Services will submit the claim.
 If the claim is denied by the insurance company, the charges will be billed to the student’s UO account.
 The student is responsible for paying these charges.

-Motor vehicle accident claims (MVA): Students must first register their MVA insurance policy or claim with UHC and complete a billing consent form.
-After treatment, UHC will submit the student’s claim to their MVA insurance.
+Motor Vehicle Accident Claims (MVA): Students must first register their MVA insurance policy or claim with University Health Services and complete a billing consent form.
+After treatment, health services will submit the student’s claim to their MVA insurance.
 If the claim is denied by the insurance company, the charges will be billed to the student’s account.
 The student is responsible for paying these charges.

-Medicare: University Health Center is unable to provide services to Medicare beneficiaries.
+Medicare: University Health Services is unable to provide services to Medicare beneficiaries.
 The student will need to utilize a Medicare provider in the community.